 Fear And Frustration Over EPA Move To Kill Chemical-Disaster Protections

-The Environmental Protection Agency intends to block a proposal that would effectively shield companies from scrutiny about how they prevent and respond to chemical disasters.
+The Environmental Protection Agency intends to block an Obama-era proposal and effectively shield companies from scrutiny about how they prevent and respond to chemical disasters.
 At a hearing Thursday, agency officials got an earful from dozens of people who live and work near refineries and chemical facilities across the country.

 Grandmothers, teachers, firefighters and community activists traveled to Washington, D.C., to urge the agency to block the proposal.
 Representatives from industry groups countered that they're already doing enough to keep people safe and that companies don't need more oversight.